Leading Intercom’s AI Transformation

 What was the most difficult part of going from zero to one?

-The hardest part early on was that it wasn’t obvious what the shape of the product should be; or even how common the problem really was.
+The hardest part early on was that it wasn’t obvious what the shape of the product should be, or even how common the problem really was.
 If you're working in a well-defined category, like note-taking, it’s easy to understand the boundaries and user expectations.
 But what we were building didn’t fit into an existing mold.
 Startups understood it immediately.
 They loved that they could use Intercom to talk to their customers and hear back from them.
 But when I spoke to more experienced people in the industry, they’d use jargon like ‘behavioral targeting’ or ‘engagement engine,’ or say we were an ‘escalations platform.’
 None of that resonated with me.
 It all felt like buzzwords.

 The real challenge was that this idea of connecting internet businesses to their customers had no clear boundaries.
 Should it include email?
 Sure.
 Then people wanted reports, attribution, link tracking, integrations with tools like ZoomInfo, and lead nurturing.
 Suddenly, we were building something that looked a lot like Marketo.